nameslessjin/Inverse-Kinematics-with-Skinning/README.md

 <Also, explain any extra credit that you have implemented.>
 1. Implemented Dual-Quaternion Skinning.
+2. Implemented Spherical Skinning.
-2. Implemented the pseudoinverse IK method and compare it with other IK algorithm
+2. Implemented the pseudoinverse IK method.
+3. Implemented the Jacobian Transpose IK method.
-3. When the user moves the IK handle for a long distance, divide the IK process into several sub-steps to improve the solution, where each sub-step solves the IK problem on a portion of the original distance
+4. When the user moves the IK handle for a long distance, divide the IK process into several sub-steps to improve the solution, where each sub-step solves the IK problem on a portion of the original distance
-4. Modified Driver.cpp, allow switching between Linear Blending and Dual Quaternion Blending with key 'd' during runtime.
+5. Modified Driver.cpp, allow switching between Linear Blending, Dual Quaternion Blending and Spherical Blending with key 'd' during runtime.
-5. Modified Driver.cpp, allow switching between Tikhonov IK and Pseudo inverse IK with key 'p' during runtime.
+6. Modified Driver.cpp, allow switching between Tikhonov IK, Pseudo inverse IK and Jacobian Transpose IK with key 'p' during runtime.
-6. Provide a detailed report and comparison on Linear Blending Skinning vs Dual Quaternion Skinning, check file HW3Report
+7. Provide a detailed report and comparison on Linear Blending Skinning vs Dual Quaternion Skinning vs Spherical Blending, check file HW3Report
-7. Provide a detailed report and comparison on Tikhonov Regularization IK vs Pseudo Inverse IK, check file HW3Report
+8. Provide a detailed report and comparison on Tikhonov Regularization IK vs Pseudo Inverse IK vs Jacobian Transpose IK, check file HW3Report
-8. Update the title of the app to reflect the current skinning mode and Inverse Kinematic mode
+9. Update the title of the app to reflect the current skinning mode and Inverse Kinematic mode